 When someone purchases an affordable print or original work from you, they’re more likely to purchase a more expensive original or other types of product from your later.
 These affordable first purchases are a great way to bring your collectors further into your creative world.

 This is what's called a collectors list.

 Essentially, you’re ONLY inviting people who've taken an interest in your work.
 Either by signing up for your newsletter or have purchased something from you before.
 To collect your work through launch strategies.
 (More on launch strategies later)

-MYTH 02: You have to be “famous” in order to sell your art online
+03: Think you have to be “famous” in order to sell your art online

 One of the biggest myths about being a career artist is that you have to be “famous” or have THOUSANDS of followers on social media in order to sell your art online.

 The truth is, you can make art sales from your art without the holy blessing of the “art world”, the “general public”, or being “famous”.